 Augusta is 31 miles west of St. Charles on State Highway 94.
 Rocheport is 3 miles from I-70 exit #115 — about 117 miles west of St. Charles.
 Long term parking is available at either location.
 If you fly into the St Louis airport, we can arrange a shuttle at a minimal cost to Augusta.
 It is recommended to drive to Rocheport.
 Please call for any shuttle arrangements questions.
 Most all arrangements can be accommodated.

 St. Charles is on the western edge of the St. Louis metropolitan area and is easily accessible from I-70 and other major roads.
 It is a 15-20 minute drive west from Lambert-St. Louis International Airport.
 Shuttles and taxis are available to St. Charles from the airport.
 Long term parking is available at our shuttle pickup spot in St. Charles.
 If you are flying to St. Louis and catching the shuttle to your starting point we may be able to arrange an airport pickup that will take you directly to bike rental and outfitting before going west to your starting point.
 The additional cost will be about the same as an airport taxi, $30 – $40 each way.

 Our Katy cyclists all ride eastbound.
-Our standard tours (#10, #11, and #12) usually start at the eastern end of the trail at St. Charles.
+Our standard tours (#10, #11, and #12) usually start by parking at the eastern end of the trail at St. Charles.
 We will transport you west to your cycling start point.
 After an overnight there, you will begin the cycling tour riding east and eventually return to St. Charles where you started.